Boraginales: Boraginales Working Group

 The achlorophyllous holoparasites Lennoa and Pholisma were once regarded as a family, Lennoaceae, but it is now known that they form a clade that is nested within Ehretiaceae.
-Some studies have indicated that Hydrophyllaceae is paraphyletic if the tribe Nameae is included within it, but further studies will be needed to resolve this issue.
+Some studies indicated that Hydrophyllaceae was paraphyletic if the tribe Nameae was included within it, and the BWG recognizes the segregate family Namaceae.

 The inclusion of the genus Hoplestigma in Boraginales was occasionally doubted until it was strongly confirmed in a cladistic study in 2014.
-Hoplestigma is the closest relative of Cordiaceae and it has been recommended that the latter be expanded to include it.
+Hoplestigma is a sister taxon of Cordiaceae, and is recognized in the segregate family Hoplestigmataceae.

+The BWG classification of the Boraginales is based on the cladogram:

 Hydrolea was thought to belong in Hydrophyllaceae for more than a century after it was placed there by Asa Gray, but it is now known to belong in the order Solanales as sister to Sphenoclea.

 Pteleocarpa was long regarded as an anomaly, and was usually placed in Boraginales, but with considerable doubt.
 The molecular evidence strongly supports it as sister to Gelsemiaceae, and that family has been expanded to include it.